 We worked with a Logistics company that had a reporting capability that they wanted to become a chargeable service.
 Unfortunately, it wasn’t really valued by the customer base.
 It turned out to be more down to the Product Manager who was pushing to have a revenue stream rather than a sound aligned commercial strategy for the market and customers.

 Multiple products and platforms doing the same thing in markets

-Many large multi-national companies appear really disorganised.
+Many large multi-national companies appear really disorganized.
 They have multiple products and platforms doing the same thing in different markets with little view of which are the legacy products (that need to be retired) or the strategic platforms (that need to be supported).

-A global technology company we worked with had acquired multiple companies in different countries so had multiple platforms and products servicing the same customer set.
+A global technology company we worked with had acquired multiple companies in different countries so they had multiple platforms and products servicing the same customer set.
 It was hard to see which were the strategic platforms and which were the legacy platforms.

 Too much bespoke/custom work

-In response we’ve seen many companies push to do things in a more repeatable, reusable way by creating the different elements you see in a product taxonomy.
+In response, we’ve seen many companies push to do things in a more repeatable, reusable way by creating the different elements you see in a product taxonomy.
 So less unique projects and more ‘build once, sell many times’ products.
 This improves their economies of scale and ultimately their profitability.

 A formal product taxonomy to define things

 We believe a formal product taxonomy can help you solve many of these issues.
 It explains the hierarchy and relationship between the different capabilities that exist in your business.
 It helps define what can be sold.
 It helps define which team is responsible for managing each element and who owns activities like delivery and support.